wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Here is a hands-on tutorial on how to install and use Hashicorp <strong>Vault</strong> to securely access secret keys and Hashicorp <strong>Consul</strong> to store key/value pairs.
 Installation is from scrath on a cloud environment using Docker.
 Use of Jenkins is also covered.

-This course assumes participants bring a Mac of Windows laptop and have prior experience with Linux CLI commands.
+This course assumes participants bring a Mac or Windows laptop and have prior experience with Linux CLI commands.

 At the end of this tutorial, you should be able to: